-Absolute power flux density of the radio frequency radiation from selected mobile transceiver stations was measured with the aid of extech rf meter at different selected areas with their proximity to the residential buildings.
-The measured values of mean power flux densities at different locations are given in Fig. 1.
-We observed that the mean power flux density of MTS5, MTS4 and MTS7 were considerably high with contributions (69.17 mW/m, 42.98 mW/m) when compared with others.
+Absolute power flux density of the radio frequency radiation from selected mobile transceiver stations were measured with the aid of extech represented values of mean power flux densities at proximity to the residential buildings.
+The measured values of mean power flux densities at different locations are given in Figure 1.
+We observed that the mean power flux density of MTS5, MTS4 and MTS7 were considerably high with contributions (69.17 mW/m, 42.98 mW/m and 37.98 mW/m) when compared with others.
 MTS14, MTS10 and MTS3 have the least contributions with (2.11 mW/m, 18.27 mW/m and 11.83 mW/m).

-We observed a significant fluctuation in data collection during measurement.
-One would have expected that the variation of the power flux density obeys inverse-square-law ( $P{\rm L}/4\pi R^2$ ) as you move farther away from the reference mobile transceiver station, the measured power flux densities however deviated as observed in Figs 2, 3 and 4 respectively.
-This deviation was as a result of an integration of wave interference from other sources of EMR around reference mobile transceiver stations such as TV, Radio antennas and receivers.
+100 We observed significant fluctuation in data collection during measurement.
+One would have 101 expected that the variation of the power flux density obeys inverse-square-law ( $P_t/4\pi R^2$ ) as you 102 move farther away from the reference mobile transceiver station, the measured power flux 103 densities however deviated as observed in Figure 2, 3 and 4 respectively.
+This deviation was as 104 a result of integration of wave interference from other sources of EMR around reference mobile 105 transceiver stations such as TV, Radio antennas and receivers.

-The graph shows that power flux density decreases exponentially with distance.
-That is at distance, |x = 0, the power flux density Pd is maximum and for x > 0, the power flux density decreases exponentially.
+106 The graph shows that power flux density decreases exponentially with distance.
+That is at 107 distance, x=0, the power flux density Pd is maximum and for x > 0, the power flux density 108 decreases exponentially.